quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 number space a typical QUIC connection will use.

 ## datagrams_sent {#quic-datagramssent}
-Importance: Extra

 When one or more UDP-level datagrams are passed to the socket.
 This is useful for determining how QUIC packet buffers are drained to the OS.
+The event has Extra importance level; see {{Section 9.2 of QLOG-MAIN}}.

 Definition: